 What is the significant value for money risk?
 What arrangements did the risk affect?
 What are our findings?
-Multi-Force Shared Services (MFSS) Take informed decisions Deploy resources in a sustainable manner Working with partners and other third parties We are yet to complete our procedures in relation to this risk Joint headquarters with Nottinghamshire Fire -Take informed decisions We reviewed the reporting and governance around decision making processes undertaken in the decisions undertaken in relation to the joint headquarters.
+Multi-Force Shared Services (MFSS) Take informed decisions Deploy resources in a sustainable manner Working with partners and other third parties We are yet to complete our procedures in relation to this risk.
+We have a small amount of work to complete.
+We will report our conclusion on this item on completion of our procedures.
+We expect to conclude that arrangements were in place to secure value for money Joint headquarters with Nottinghamshire Fire -Take informed decisions We reviewed the reporting and governance around decision making processes undertaken in the decisions undertaken in relation to the joint headquarters.
 We conclude that procedures undertaken were suitably robust to enable informed decisions to be taken to secure economy, efficiency and effectiveness.
-Management of contracts to ensure value for money in the provision of core services used in operational policing -Take informed decisions We are yet to complete our procedures in relation to this risk Arrangements for financial reporting -Take informed decisions -Deploy resources in a sustainable manner We are yet to complete our procedures in relation to this risk Securing financial resilience -Deploy resources in a sustainable manner We are yet to complete our procedures in relation to this risk
+Management of contracts to ensure value for money in the provision of core services used in operational policing -Take informed decisions We are yet to complete our procedures in relation to this risk.
+We have a small amount of work to complete.
+We will report our conclusion on this item on completion of our procedures.
+We expect to conclude that arrangements were in place to secure value for money Arrangements for financial reporting -Take informed decisions -Deploy resources in a sustainable manner We are yet to complete our procedures in relation to this risk.
+We have a small amount of work to complete including consultations with our professional practice team.
+We expect to conclude however that arrangements were not in place to enable resources to be deployed in a sustainable manner.
+Securing financial resilience -Deploy resources in a sustainable manner We are yet to complete our procedures in relation to this risk.
+We have a small amount of work to complete.
+We expect to conclude that arrangements were appropriate in order to secure financial resilience by deploying resources in a sustainable manner.